 Building an Affordable Gaming PC for Streaming

 Keeping the above rant in mind, we decided our max budget would be 40,000 INR ($580 USD) to build an entry level Gaming/Streaming PC for popular eSports titles such as CS: GO.
 Considering the fact that this is an entry level build, our target is to Stream @720p 60FPS medium-high, so building such a PC isn’t that tough unless you don’t know what you’re doing.
 Having said that, we decided on a Ryzen Build once again.
+It’s a no-brainer to use a Ryzen CPU in this price range but if you don’t really know how to build yourself, you can always purchase one of the best cheap gaming PC these days.

 As said earlier, we’d be going over a Ryzen Build featuring the ever-so-popular Ryzen 3 1200 to be the heart of our build.
 Yes, guys, you can stream with the cheapest Ryzen CPU and a GTX 10 series GPU easily.
 I’ve seen people stream with a G4560 paired with a 1030 and still be able to achieve [email protected] high settings in CS: GO.
 So I guess that gives you all an idea of the basic hardware you could need.
 Keeping that aside, let’s dive into the parts in detail.